Fair Resource Allocation in Federated Learning: Related Work

 To draw an analogy between federated learning and the problem of resource allocation, one can think of the global model as a resource that is meant to serve the users (or devices).
 In this sense, it is natural to ask similar questions about the fairness of the service that users receive and use similar tools to promote fairness.
-Despite this, we are unaware of any works that use $\alpha$-fairness from resource allocation to modify training objectives in machine learning.
-Inspired by the $\alpha$-fairness metric, we propose a similarly modified objective function, $q$-Fair Federated Learning (\qffl), to encourage a more fair accuracy distribution across devices in the context of federated training.
-Similar to the $\alpha$-fairness metric, our \qffl objective is flexible enough to enable trade-offs between fairness and other traditional metrics such as average accuracy by changing the parameter $q$.
-In Section~\ref{sec:eval}, we demonstrate empirically that the use of \qffl as an objective in federated learning enables a more fair test accuracy distribution among the devices.
+Despite this, we are unaware of any works that use $\alpha$-fairness from resource allocation to modify objectives in machine learning.
+Inspired by the $\alpha$-fairness metric, we propose a similarly modified objective, $q$-Fair Federated Learning (\qffl), to encourage a more fair accuracy distribution across devices in the context of federated training.
+Similar to the $\alpha$-fairness metric, our \qffl objective is flexible enough to enable trade-offs between fairness and other traditional metrics such as accuracy by changing the parameter $q$.
+In Section~\ref{sec:eval}, we show empirically that the use of \qffl as an objective in federated learning enables a more uniform accuracy distribution across devices---significantly reducing variance while maintaining the average accuracy.